rzaidel/nx-workspace/README.md

 Run `ng build client` to build the "client" project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Add new `npm` pacakge
-To add new package to project (worksapce) use next:
+To add new package to project (workspace) use next:
 - `npm install <package-name>`
 After it u can use package in every nested project/
 If package support front-end and back-end u can use in both, if only front-end (ui-element) there is no reason to use it in back-end.